 In this sense, the reduced partition function is simply

 i.e. the evaluation of (\ref{Z integrating out bulk fields result}) on chosen representatives of cohomology of $M_\dout$, $M_\din$, as boundary fields $\Aout,\Bin$.

-In terms of half-densities, pushforward of $\left(\mu_\B^\hbar\right)^{1/2}$ to the reduced space of states results in appearance of square roots of torsions of the boundary in the canonical reduced partition function $Z^\red=(p_\HH)_*Z$.
-I.e. we have the following, as a corollary of Proposition \ref{prop: Z}. \begin{Proposition} The canonical reduced partition function is
+In terms of half-densities, the pushforward of $\left(\mu_\B^\hbar\right)^{1/2}$ to the reduced space of states results in the appearance of square roots of torsions of the boundary in the canonical reduced partition function $Z^\red=(p_\HH)_*Z$.
+More precisely, we have the following, as a corollary of Proposition \ref{prop: Z}. \begin{Proposition} The canonical reduced partition function is

 Here $[\Aout],[\Bin]$ are the superfields for $H^\bt(M_\dout)[1]$, $H^\bt(M_\din)[n-2]$.
 The normalization factor is

 \end{Proposition} The first term in the exponential in (\ref{Z reduced}) is the pairing of $H^k(M,M_\din)$ with $H^{n-k-1}(M_\dout)$ via the natural map $H^k(M,M_\din)\ra H^k(M)\ra H^k(M_\dout)$ and Poincar\'e pairing in cohomology of $M_\dout$, and similarly for the second term in the exponential.
 Third term generally depends on the details of gauge-fixing.